 What to Pack

 A good rule of thumb to keep in mind when visiting Spain in April: layers.
-Bring scarves, cardigans, light t-shirts and similar clothing items that can easily be layered.
+Bring scarves, cardigans, light T-shirts, and similar clothing items that can easily be layered.
 Temperatures can be quite chilly in the mornings and evenings but are generally pleasant during the day in most places, so it's good to have options.

 Keep in mind that Spaniards usually dress according to the season—not the weather.
 That means that even if it's sunny and warm, don't be surprised if you see locals wearing light jackets and long pants (it's not summer yet, after all).
 Keep this in mind if you don't want to stick out.

-A compact umbrella that can easily fit into your handbag or backpack is always a good idea when out and about in Spain in April.
+While some places are rainier than others, you never know when an unexpected shower will hit.
+A compact umbrella that can easily fit into your handbag or backpack is always a good thing to have when out and about in Spain in April.

-What to Experience: April Events in Spain
+April Events in Spain

-- April is generally considered the start of high season throughout much of Spain.
-As a result, accommodation prices can be higher than they were during the winter months, and hotels book quickly.
+- April is generally considered the start of the high season throughout much of Spain.
+As a result, accommodation prices can be higher than they were during the winter months, and hotels book up quickly.
 Try to reserve as far in advance as possible.